 [Paragraph for New Elevators]

-The Contractor may use Elevator(s) XX and XXX during construction operations following issuance of the Operational Permit by the Iowa Department of Labor – Department of Elevators.
+The Constructor may use Elevator(s) XX and XXX during construction operations following issuance of the Operational Permit by the Iowa Department of Labor – Department of Elevators.
 Elevator(s) must be protected from damage and restored to their original condition as a result of damage.
 Specified warranties will not be effective until the project has been accepted as Substantially Complete.

 Prior to Substantial Completion the Owner will schedule a post-construction elevator inspection with the Elevator Service Agreement Vendor to document any changes in the condition of the equipment resulting from construction activity.
 Owner will be reimbursed for cost of repairs resulting from construction activity via deductive Change Order to the Contract.

-[Paragraph for Existing Elevators used by Owner and Contractor – “Mixed Use”]
+[Paragraph for Existing Elevators used by Owner and Constructor – “Mixed Use”]

-The Contractor may use Elevator(s) XX and XXX between the hours of X:XX AM and XX:XX PM, (specify days of the week in needed).
-Owner’s Representative and Contractor review and document existing conditions prior to start of on-site activity.
+The Constructor may use Elevator(s) XX and XXX between the hours of X:XX AM and XX:XX PM, (specify days of the week in needed).
+Owner’s Representative and Constructor review and document existing conditions prior to start of on-site activity.
 Elevator(s) must be protected from damage and restored to their original condition as a result of damage.
 Elevator(s) to be thoroughly cleaned following each usage.

 Prior to Substantial Completion the Owner will schedule a post-construction elevator inspection with the Elevator Service Agreement Vendor to document any changes in the condition of the equipment resulting from construction activity.
 Owner will be reimbursed for cost of repairs resulting from construction activity via deductive Change Order to the Contract.

-[Paragraph for Existing Elevators dedicated to Contractor use only]
+[Paragraph for Existing Elevators dedicated to Constructor use only]

-The Contractor may use Elevator(s) XX and XXX during construction operations.
+The Constructor may use Elevator(s) XX and XXX during construction operations.
 Prior to on-site activity the Owner’s Representative will schedule an elevator inspection with the Elevator Service Agreement Vendor to document existing conditions of the equipment and adjust key switches to detour pedestrian travel.
 Elevator(s) must be protected from damage during construction and restored to their original conditions as a result of damage.

 During the project, elevator maintenance will be the responsibility of the Owner using the Elevator Service Agreement Vendor.
 Cost of repairs resulting from construction activity may be reimbursed via deductive change order to the Construction Contract.